 - Cutting the dosage short, skipping the medicines are habits that may backfire any day.

 Remember, a stitch in time saves nine.
-Take care today and every day to avoid serious health complications later.
+Take care of today and every day to avoid serious health complications later.